-As the weather heats up, insects are starting to stray into new lands.
-Here’s how the climate crisis is starting to impact dragonflies, mosquitos, and spiders — and for some, that might signal a big problem.
+As the weather heats up, insects are shifting territories and habits — and that might signal a big problem for us, too.

 When you imagine dangerous animals, you might conjure up the image of a lion, for example, prowling across the desert after a kill with blood dripping from its giant canines.
-Or maybe you think of the fin of a great white shark slicing through the ocean, or a crocodile with long, snapping jaws.
+Or maybe you think of the fin of a great white shark slicing through the ocean, or a crocodile with long, snapping jaws snatching an animal from the river banks.

 Are threatening insects spreading into new areas?